Codeuctivity/PdfjsSharp/README.md

 var actualImages = await PdfjsSharp.Rasterize.ConvertToPngAsync("pathToSome.pdf", "somePathToAOutputLocation");
 ```

-- "actualImages" will give a collection of paths to the renderd pages as png
+- "actualImages" will give a collection of paths to the rendered pages stored as png

 ## Development